-The bill further stipulates that individuals with certain criminal convictions or those listed on the Department of Social Services Central Registry of Abuse and Neglect cannot be appointed as guardians ad litem.
-Upon appointment, guardians must provide an affidavit to the court confirming their compliance with the qualifications, including education and training requirements, and affirming their criminal history status.
-The bill also allows for the appointment of an attorney for a lay guardian ad litem, with provisions for compensation outlined in the court order.
+Furthermore, the bill stipulates that individuals with certain criminal convictions or those listed on the Department of Social Services Central Registry of Abuse and Neglect cannot be appointed as guardians ad litem.
+Upon appointment, guardians must provide an affidavit to the court confirming their compliance with the qualifications.
+The bill also allows for the appointment of an attorney for a lay guardian ad litem, with the court required to document the reasons for such an appointment and establish compensation methods.
 This act will take effect upon approval by the Governor.

 Statutes affected: 12/12/2024: 63-3-820